Tempering stochastic density functional theory: Results

 \section{Results}

-We studied three hydrogen-terminated silicon nanocrystals of different size, \ch{Si35H36}, \ch{Si87H76} and \ch{Si353H196}.
+We studied three hydrogen-terminated silicon nanocrystals of different sizes, \ch{Si35H36}, \ch{Si87H76}, and \ch{Si353H196}.
+Note that such nanocrystals are a convenient test ground for stochastic methods since they have small band gaps which decrease with increasing system size.
+As such they place a more stringent test on the method than clusters of molecules with large gaps.
+Metals, in contrast, require much smaller temperatures and are therefore not ideal for stochastic applications.

 An LDA functional \citep{perdew1992accurate} was applied with norm-conserving pseudopotentials \citep{troullier1991efficient} using the Kleinman-Bylander form~\citep{kleinman1982efficacious}, and we used the Martyna-Tuckerman reciprocal-space method for treating long-range interactions~\citep{martyna1999areciprocal}.
 The grid spacing was $0.55a_{0}$, and the energy cutoff was $15{\rm \:Hartree}$ for all systems.
 To gather sufficient statistics, $N_{{\rm ind}}=10$ independent runs with different stochastic numbers were used for each of the calculations below.

 For each system, we performed calculations for several $\beta/\beta^{w}$ ratios.
-As these systems are semiconductors we are simply interested in the limit where the Fermi-Dirac distribution is effectively a step function.
-We therefore replace the Fermi-Dirac distribution by the complementary error function, $f_{\beta\:\mu}(\hat{h})=\frac{1}{2}{\rm erfc}(\beta(\hat{h}-\mu)),$which looks similar to the Fermi-Dirac distribution but does not require a very small $\beta$ to be effectively a step function.
+As these systems are semiconductors, we are simply interested in the limit where the Fermi-Dirac distribution is effectively a step function.
+We, therefore, replace the Fermi-Dirac distribution by the complementary error function, $f_{\beta\:\mu}(\hat{h})=\frac{1}{2}{\rm erfc}(\beta(\hat{h}-\mu)),$ which looks similar to the Fermi-Dirac distribution but does not require a very small $\beta$ to be effectively a step function.

 The numerical parameters for the runs are summarized in Table~\ref{tab:I}.
 There are several points to note.